Intentional balk: PitchCom era

 In 2022, MLB introduced PitchCom, an optional wireless communication system used by players in place of visible signs.
 In the absence of visible signs, the opportunity for a runner at second base to engage in sign stealing is removed, which in turn makes use of an intentional balk to advance such a runner unnecessary.
-Some teams chose not to use PitchCom and still opted to use the intentional balk as a defensive tactic.
+However, PitchCom has not been used by all pitchers in all games, and Kimbrel again intentionally balked on May 17, 2022, as a member of the Dodgers, against the Arizona Diamondbacks—the Dodgers held a 7–5 lead at the time, and Kimbrel's balk advanced Geraldo Perdomo to third base.